wsamyono/BulldogTeamFacHackGA23/README.md

 * Summer 2024, June 3, 2024 – June 28, 2024, TACC.
 * Spring 2025, January 6, 2025 – May 2, 2025, TACC.
 * Summer 2025, January 2, 2025 – June 27, 2025, Design Safe.

+## Resource Needs/List
+1) Google Colab.
+The students use it for programming in Python to introduce the students with Python coding without installing Python in their computers. https://colab.research.google.com/
+2) Jupyter Notebooks.
+The students may use TACC and Jetstream 2 Resources for using the Jupyter Notebooks.
+Texas Advanced Computing Center Jetstream2
+3) Anaconda Navigator.
+The students may experience installing Python in their own computers.
+The link is this: https://docs.anaconda.com/free/navigator/index.html
+4) Python.
+The students need to learn this popular language to solve problems in biology.
+This is the link: https://www.python.org/
+5) SciPy.
+The students need to learn algorithms in solving biological problems.
+This is the link: https://scipy.org/
+6) scikit-learn (sklearn).
+Simple and efficient tools for machine learning.
+They students may use it in the future.
+The link is this: https://scikit-learn.org/stable/
+7) GitHub.
+The students need to collaborate in solving biological problems, so they can use it to share codes.
+The link to our GitHub repository is this: https://github.com/wsamyono/BulldogTeamFacHackGW23